MDimm-Research/EagganClassExamples/README.md

 (2) you can star at a more granular level the things you like.

-(3) branches are present that allow you to keep up with others contributions to the master but still keep your local branch.
+(3) branches allow you to keep up with others contributions to the master but still keep your local branch.